-We carried out a suite of cosmological SPH simulations in order to clarify the impact of numerical parameters on the baryon content of dark matter haloes and the properties of the galaxies that form within them.
-Our work complements previous studies that mainly focused on subgrid parameters (particularly those pertaining to stellar and AGN feedback efficiency) and how they influence the statistics of the galaxy population (e.g. Yepes et al. 1997; Springel 2000; Stinson et al. 2006; Scannapieco et al. 2008; Agertz et al. 2013; Haas et al. 2013a,b).
-Instead, we employ a well-tested code and adopt subgrid parameters that have been calibrated to ensure a realistic galaxy population at some 'fiducial' mass and force resolution and test the sensitivity of the model predictions to changes in numerical parameters.
+We carried out a suite of cosmological smoothed particle hydrodynamics simulations in order to clarify the impact of numerical parameters on the baryon content of dark matter haloes and the properties of the galaxies that form within them.
+Our work complements previous studies that mainly focused on subgrid parameters (particularly those pertaining to stellar and AGN feedback efficiency) and how they influence the statistics of the galaxy population (e.g. Yepes et al. 1997; Springel 2000; Stinson et al. 2006; Scannapieco et al. 2008; Haas et al. 2013a,b; Agertz et al. 2013).
+Instead, we employ a well-tested code and adopt subgrid parameters that have been calibrated to ensure a realistic galaxy population at some "fiducial" mass and force resolution and test the sensitivity of the model predictions to changes in numerical parameters.

-Our runs were carried out in (comoving) L = 12.5 Mpc boxes at two separate mass resolutions, one corresponding to the 'intermediate-' $(N_p^3 = 188^3)$ and another to the 'high-resolution' $(N_p = 376^3)$ simulations of the EAGLE project (see Schaye et al. 2015, for details).
-Each run used the same softening length for DM and baryonic particles, which we varied from run to run by factors of two above and below the 'fiducial' values adopted for EAGLE (700 and 350 pc for our low- and high mass-resolution runs, respectively).
+Our runs were carried out in (comoving) $L=12.5\,\mathrm{Mpc}$ boxes at two separate mass resolutions, one corresponding to the "intermediate-" $(N\mathrm{p}^3=188^3)$ and another to the "high-resolution" $(N_p=376^3)$ simulations of the EAGLE project (see Schaye et al 2015, for details).
+Each run used the same softening length for DM and baryonic particles, which we varied from run to run by factors of two above and below the "fiducial" values adopted for EAGLE (700 pc and 350 pc for our low- and high mass-resolution runs, respectively).
 Some runs used only adiabatic hydrodynamics for the gas, whereas others adopted the full-physics implementation of the EAGLE subgrid model.
 Relevant numerical aspects of our runs are summarized in Table 1.

-Using these simulations we tested plausible constraints on gravitational softening that were estimated analytically in Section 3.
-For adiabatic (non-radiative) simulations these restrictions - imposed to ensure that the lowest-mass haloes resolved by the simulation are not unduly influenced by softening - confine the dynamic range of the gravitational softening length, $\epsilon$ , to roughly a factor of 20.
-The upper limit ensures $\epsilon$ remains smaller than the virial radius of the lowestmass haloes resolved by the simulation, and the lower limit ensures that $\epsilon$ is large enough to impede collisional heating of gas particles in those haloes.
-Satisfying both constraints limits $\epsilon$ to a rather narrow window, roughly $0.024 \leq \epsilon/(L/N) \leq 0.52$ (see equations 4 and 7).
-Imposing a minimum resolved escape velocity of $\approx 10 \,\mathrm{km \, s^{-1}}$ (required for effective photoheating during reionization or in HII regions; equation 8) or a requirement for numerically efficient feedback (equation 13) yield even more conservative lower limits.
+Using these simulations we tested plausible constraints on gravitational softening that were estimated analytically in section 3.
+For adiabatic (non-radiative) simulations these restrictions-imposed to ensure that the lowest-mass haloes resolved by the simulation are not unduly influenced by softening-confine the dynamic range of the gravitational softening length, ε , to roughly a factor of 20.
+The upper limit ensures ε remains smaller than the virial radius of the lowest-mass haloes resolved by the simulation, and the lower limit ensures that ε is large enough to impede collisional heating of gas particles in those haloes.
+Satisfying both constraints limits ε to a rather narrow window, roughly $0.024 \lesssim \epsilon/(L/N) \lesssim 0.52$ (see eqs.
+4 and 7).
+Imposing a minimum resolved escape velocity of $\approx 10 \, \mathrm{km \, s^{-1}}$ (required for effective photo-heating during reionization or in HII regions; eq.
+8) or a requirement for numerically efficient feedback (eq.
+13) yield even more conservative lower limits.
 Simulations that do not comply with these restrictions are subject to numerical artefact.